Sphinkie/Radial-V/docs/index.md

 ![Radial-V-off](images\Radial-V-off.png)

-The Radial-V vintage player is a vintage broken radio found on a flea market, and restored as a MP3 player and FM Tuner.
+The Radial-V MP3 player is a vintage broken radio found on a flea market, and restored as a MP3 player and FM Tuner.
 I also add a color LCD screen , to display info on the playing clips.

 [Find more pictures here](webpages/pictures)...